miniplug/miniplug/docs/API.md

 The miniplug API is heavily Promise-based.
 Most methods return Promises.

 miniplug uses the [Bluebirdish][] library.
-Bluebirdish implements methods from the Bluebird library on top of native PRomises.
+Bluebirdish implements methods from the Bluebird library on top of native Promises.
 That means that Promises returned by miniplug have many of the useful methods from Bluebird, too.
 See its [API reference][Bluebird API] for documentation, and the [Bluebirdish Readme][] for a list of available methods.